 Is it wrong to be frustrated with God?
 Yes, it is.
 Frustration is a product of our sinful human nature.
 Frustration with God could be evidence of a lack of trust in Him or a misunderstanding of who He is.
 If God is perfect—and the Bible says He is (Psalm 18:30)—then He has perfect intentions, perfect timing, perfect methods, and perfect results.
 As we focus our minds on the Lord and trust in Him, we will know peace, not frustration (Isaiah 26:3).

 Our frustration with God could be a byproduct of our own stubbornness.
 When our ambitions conflict with God’s purposes, we will naturally be frustrated.
 It is never advisable to fight against God.
 Saul of Tarsus learned this lesson the hard way, and Jesus had to remind him, “It is hard for you to kick against the goads” (Acts 26:14).
-A simple prayer of humble submission gives far greater comfort than digging in our heels and stubbornly insisting on our plans.
+A simple prayer of humble submission gives far greater comfort than stubbornly insisting on our plans.

 God tells earthly fathers, “Do not exasperate your children” (Colossians 3:21).
 Certainly, God does not wish to exasperate His own children.
 When we feel frustrated with God, it is due to a lack of understanding on our part, not any lack on God’s part.
 The best way to deal with being frustrated with God is to submit to His will, accept His timing, and trust His goodness.
 “Cast all your anxiety [and your impatience and frustration] on him because he cares for you” (1 Peter 5:7).